Scattering Spectra Models for Physics: Methods

 \subsection{Dimensionality reduction for physical fields}

 Though much smaller than the polyspectra representation, the scattering spectra $\bar{S}$ representation still has a large size.
-Assuming isotropy and scale invariance of the field $x$, a first-dimensional reduction can be performed that relies on the equivariance properties of scattering spectra with respect to rotation and scaling (see appendix~\ref{app:rotation_scaling}).
+Assuming isotropy and scale invariance of the field $x$, a first-dimensional reduction can be performed that relies on the equivariance properties of scattering spectra with respect to rotation and scaling (see supplementary material~C).
 However, such invariances cannot be assumed in general.
 In this section, we propose to construct a low-dimensional representation by only assuming regularity under rotation or scaling of the scales involved in the scattering spectra representation.
-A simplified version of such a dimensional reduction has been introduced in~\citep{allys2019rwst}.
-We refer the reader to appendix~\ref{app:fourier_thresholding} for technical details.
+A simplified version of such a dimensional reduction has been introduced in~\cite{allys2019rwst}.
+We refer the reader to supplementary material~D for technical details.

 The goal of the reduction is to approximate the covariance coefficients $\bar{S}_3$ and $\bar{S}_4$, the most numerous, using only a few coefficients.
 This can be seen as a covariance matrix estimation problem.
 To do so, we first use a linear transform to sparsify the covariance matrix and then perform a threshold clipping on the coefficients to reduce the representation.
 We consider a linear transform $F\bar S = (\bar S_1, \bar S_2, F\bar S_3, F\bar S_4)$ with a pre-determined linear transform $F$ which stands for a 2D or 3D Fourier transform along all orientations, as well as a 1D cosine transform along scales, for $\bar S_3$ and $\bar S_4$.
 For fields with statistical isotropy or self-similarity, all harmonics related to the action of global rotation and scaling on the field $x$ should be consistent with zero, except for the zeroth harmonic.
 For general physical fields, we expect the statistics $\bar S(x)$ to have regular variations to the action of rotation or scaling of the different scales involved in its computation, which implies that its Fourier harmonics $F\bar S(x)$ have a fast decay away from the 0-th harmonic and $F\bar S(x)$ is a sparse representation.